Kartikdabre199/Mashroom-Classification/README.md

 # Problem statement

 We have a Mushroom Data which classified if mushroom are Editable or Poisonous , According to features in it.
-We will try to use this data to create a model, Which tried to predict if a mushroom is edible or poisonous.
+We will try to use this data to create a model, Which tried to predict if a mushroom is edible or poisonous .